 Michael has Bachelor of Arts Degree in Government from Ohio University in Athens, Ohio.
 This included study at the Universidad Veracruzana, Xalapa, Mexico.
 He also has a Masters Degree in City and Regional Planning with a specialization in Spatial Economics and Physical Planning from Ohio State University in Columbus, Ohio.
 He has completed and conducted various work related training and conferences.

 Stephen Taylor is Development Director for Kentucky Highlands Investment Corporation (KHIC).
 He has been with Kentucky Highlands since 1992.
-Mr. Taylor’s responsibility is to identify and secure funding for various economic development projects and Kentucky Highlands Investment Corporation supporting business lending, entrepreneurial development and affordable housing development .
-He also manages a number of partnerships with KHIC’s numerous partnering organizations.
-Prior to becoming Development Director, Stephen was involved in developing the company’s United States Department of Agriculture Intermediary Relending Program and the United States Small Business Administration Microloan Program.
-He served as board member Kentucky Association for Economic Development for 5 years and a regional leadership development organization for 10 years.
+Mr. Taylor identifies and secures funding KHIC’s business lending, entrepreneurial development, and affordable housing development efforts.
+He also obtains funds and manages partnerships to implement various economic development pilot projects.
+Prior to becoming Development Director, Stephen developed the company’s United States Department of Agriculture Intermediary Relending Program and the United States Small Business Administration Microloan Program through funding acquisition and making loans.
+Stephen joined KHIC after working for three years as a grant writer and revolving loan fund manager for a regional planning agency.

 Ken’s responsibilities include business planning and research, financial modeling, budgeting and providing technical assistance to portfolio companies in the area of accounting and information systems.
 Ken maintains the computer network and systems of Kentucky Highlands Investment Corporation and is responsible for design and implementation of its Web site.
 While attending Berea College, Ken served as Loan Officer for the Student Loan Fund and Supervisor for Berea College Campus Activities including conferences and college hosted events.